Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

 Just in case, like.

-However, if you bought a block policy from your bank, they will cancel that policy so you will need a new Mortgage Protection policy.
+However, if you bought a block policy from your bank, they will cancel that policy, so you need a new Mortgage Protection policy.

 If you don’t have a trusted broker, I’d be happy to help you sort out your cover.